Onyx-Protocol/Onyx/core/api-spec.md

 Updates the Cursor with a new `after`.
 This is used to acknowledge that the last set of transactions received from `/list-transactions` was processed successfully.

+Cursors can only be updated forwards (i.e., a cursor cannot be updated with a value that is previous to its current value).

+If present, the `previous_after` cursor will be used to prevent a race condition where two clients are updating the same cursor at the same time.
+If the current cursor does not match `previous_after`, it cannot be updated.

 #### Endpoint

 ```